function61/varasto/docs/install/mac.md

 Use via Linux VM
 ----------------

-If you already have a Linux VM (or want to set up one - we don't have instructions for it :) ), then then go back to [Installation](index.md) and follow the Linux instructions.
+If you already have a Linux VM (or want to set up one for this), then then go back to [Installation](index.md) and follow the Linux instructions.

 Use natively